Kenny Cooper: FC Dallas

 Cooper signed with FC Dallas on February 6, 2006, and made an immediate impact on the team.
 He made his first MLS appearance on April 1, 2006, and scored his first MLS career goal helping FC Dallas to a 3–2 victory against the Chicago Fire.
 Cooper made his first MLS start the following week against Real Salt Lake on April 8, 2006, scoring the team's first goal in a 2–1 victory.
 He finished his first MLS season tied for sixth in goals scored with 11 and made 31 appearances.
 At the start of the 2007 MLS Season, Cooper scored four goals in the first eight games before he suffered a broken right tibia in a 3–1 win against the Los Angeles Galaxy by a strong tackle from Tyrone Marshall that put him out for a majority of the season.
 This ended his hopes of playing in the 2007 Copa América and for the national team.
 Cooper ended the 2007 season with a total of 12 starts out of 14 appearances, four goals, and two assists.

 Cooper was linked with a possible move to Cardiff City on July 27, 2008, after the club made a £2,000,000 bid.
 Norway's Rosenborg bid more than that and also offered a salary of $1.2 million.
 MLS ultimately rejected both bids and decided to keep him.

 In the 2008 MLS season, Cooper led FC Dallas with 18 goals and started all 30 games.
 He was the only FC Dallas player to appear in all regular season games that year.
 Cooper finished the season tied for the league lead with four game-winning goals.
 Fourteen of Cooper's 18 goals either tied or gave FC Dallas the lead, while the other four goals helped increase the team's lead.
 He was named to his first MLS All-Star First XI selection and MLS Best XI team.
-He earned back-to-back MLS Player of the Week honours for his two-goal performances against the Los Angeles Galaxy (4–0 win) on July 27, 2008, and Toronto FC (2–0 win) on August 8, 2008.
+He earned back-to-back MLS Player of the Week honors for his two-goal performances against the Los Angeles Galaxy (4–0 win) on July 27, 2008, and Toronto FC (2–0 win) on August 8, 2008.
 Cooper was also named the MLS Comeback Player of the Year for 2008.